Xyfir/admyn/README.md

 ### Step 5

 Finally, you'll need to convert the SCSS to CSS.
 We'll use Gulp again, with gulp-sass.
+If you're using the default pre-built CSS file on its own you can skip this step.

 **gulpfile.js**
 ```js